ThreatLockerIvan/ZTW24/Incident-Response/README.md

 # Scenario

-REKT Corp. has been breached.
-Their Administrator has reached out to us in hope we can conduct an investigation and find out what happened.
+> REKT Corp. has been breached.
+Their Administrator "Frank Pint" has reached out to us in hope we can conduct an investigation and find out what happened.

 **Email:**
 ![Email](https://curious-cloth-153.notion.site/image/https%3A%2F%2Fprod-files-secure.s3.us-west-2.amazonaws.com%2F95fa80c9-fc09-41c7-a313-856f4155a90a%2F76563e23-8e31-405c-8601-aae2feddb109%2FUntitled.png?table=block&id=a1e33980-3673-4128-81ae-9aea81b3334a&spaceId=95fa80c9-fc09-41c7-a313-856f4155a90a&width=1900&userId=&cache=v2)